rust-cv/cv/README.md

 This repository contains all computer vision crates for Rust CV in a mono-repo, including utilities as well as libraries.
 When updating libraries, all the crates in this repository should build for a PR to be accepted.
 Rust CV also maintains some other crates that are related to Computer Vision as well, which are located in the GitHub organization, not in this repository.

+Each crate has its own associated license.
+Rust CV is comprised of different open source licenses, mostly MIT.
+See the crate directories for their individual licenses.

+The old repositories that are now in this repo are all archived, but still exist to find tagged versions, assocated commits, and issues.

 ## What is computer vision

 Many people are familiar with covolutional neural networks and machine learning in computer vision, but computer vision is much more than that.
 Computer Vision broadly encompases image processing, photogrammetry, and pattern recognition.
 Machine learning can be used in all of these domains (e.g. denoisers, depth map prediction, and face detection), but it is not required.